(previously known as Caradrina paragypsa)

 (Photo: courtesy of Donald Hobern, Canberra, Australian Capital Territory)

-The adult moth of this species has brown forewings, each with a large dark triangle which contains a pale dot, and is bisected by a pale arc with a central dark line.
+The adult moth of this species has basically grey forewings, each with a large dark triangle which contains a pale dot, and is bisected by a pale arc with a central dark line.

 The species has been found in: